High availability (HA)

 ha_hosts 192.168.80.170,192.168.80.172

-High availability of Pandora FMS console
+Pandora FMS console high availability

 Update

-When updating Pandora FMS console in an HA environment, it is important to bear in mind the following points when updating by means of OUM through ManagementWarp updateUpdate offline.
-The OUM package may be downloaded from Pandora FMS support website.
+When updating the Pandora FMS console in a High Availability environment, it is important to take into account the following considerations when updating via OUM through Management → Warp update → Update offline.
+The OUM package can be downloaded from the Pandora FMS support website.

-High Availability Database
+Database High Availability

-Binary replication MySQL cluster nodes are managed with the pandora_ha binary, starting with version 770.
+The binary replication MySQL cluster nodes are managed with the pandora_ha binary, starting with version 770.
 Percona was chosen as the default RDBMS for its scalability, availability, security and backup features.

 The environment will consist of the following elements:

-• MySQL8 servers with binary replication enabled (Active - Passive).
+- MySQL8 servers with binary replication enabled (Active - Passive).

-Installation of Percona 8
+Percona 8 Installation

 Version 770 or later.